One CV for 150 jobs is not a strategy, it is slow self harm

 What you can control is how precisely your application speaks to the role in front of you.
 Stop hoping that volume will save you.
 Tailor properly, apply to fewer things, and protect your energy for the roles that are actually worth it.

 Your CV is not a monument to your career.
 It is a tool.
 Use it like one.
+Good bullet points, honest role including context, and a better match to the specific role will save time far more effectively than sending the same CV everywhere and praying.

 #JobSearch #CVTailoring #TechnicalCareers #ATS #JobApplications #CareerChange #AIJobSearchTools #HiringProcess